Sources & Disclaimers

 fundamentalbecause they were found to be so important for individual liberty that they should be beyond the reach of the political process, and therefore, they are enshrined in the Constitution.

-However, see also, from the Constitution Annotated, this brief note on judicial review and the
+However, see this brief note on judicial review and the

 In Obergefell v.
 Hodges, which affirmed a fundamental right to marry, the dissenting Justice Scalia quipped:

 The five Justices who compose today’s majority … have discovered in the Fourteenth Amendment aJustice Antonin Scalia.
 Obergefell v.
 Hodges, Dissenting

 fundamental rightoverlooked by every person alive at the time of ratification, and almost everyone else in the time since.

 Centrally, Scalia objected to the majority’s view that identifying and protecting fundamental rights requires courts to follow their

 The Court’s conservative justices tend to embrace originalism.
 As exemplified by Scalia, an originalist will rule based on what they consider the original public meaning of the Constitution’s text.
 Thomas, Gorsuch, Kavanaugh, and Barrett are avowed originalists.
 (Hat tip AP News.)
 Whether Roberts and Alito are too is debatable.
 Both did join Scalia’s originalist majority opinion in Heller, which affirmed a natural right to self-defense under the Second Amendment.

 Dobbs v.
 Jackson, which in 2022 overturned Roe v.
 Wade, is an